dijkstrw/5x5x2/README.md

     - BRIGHTEN    : ease towards color in <step>s, end in off.

     - RAINBOW     : use on <round> to walk all hues, set <round> to number of times to repeat.

     - BACKLIGHT   : use backlight color at backlight intensity.

-An easing definition includes step, round and group.
-Step is used to count where we are in the easing, or in what pace the ease is run.
-Round is used when an easing has multiple rounds (flash = towards color (0), towards black (1), off (2)).
-Group, finally, defines to what group this easing will be applied.
+While configuring this you can also set the group.
 This way multiple keys can light together if one key is pressed.

 Palette
 -------

-Colors in easings are assiged using a color index in the palette.
+Colors in easings are assigned using a color index in the palette.
 The default palette strives for a selection of colors that are visually distinct from another.

 The rotary action forward, backward and backlight colors have fixed indexes, and can be set by adjusting their assigned palette colors.